-Sheikh Mujibur Rahman was born in the village of Tungipara under the then Gopalganj subdivision (at present 'District') of greater Faridpur district on March 17, 1920.
+Sheikh Mujibur Rahman was born in the village of Tungipara under the then Gopalganj Subdivision (Now 'District') of the then Faridpur district on March 17, 1920.
 His father Sheikh Lutfar Rahman and his mother Sheikh Sayera Khatun had four daughters and two sons. ...
 Sheikh Mujibur Rahman was their third child.
 His parents used to adoringly call him "Khoka"

 Sheikh Mujibur Rahman married Sheikh Fazilatunnesa (Renu).
 Together they had two daughters, Sheikh Hasina and Sheikh Rehana, and three sons, Sheikh Kamal, Sheikh Jamal and Sheikh Russel.